 - 1. Make sure headlamp switch is in OFF position and open the hood. - 2.
-Remove the two screws and carefully disengage parking lamp/turn signal assembly from the vehicle.

-3. Rotate bulb socket counterclockwise and remove from lamp assembly.
+Remove the two screws and carefully disengage parking lamp/turn signal assembly from the vehicle. - 3.
+Disconnect the electrical connectors from the parking lamp/side marker assembly and remove. - 4.
+Rotate bulb socket counterclockwise and remove from lamp assembly.

-4. Carefully pull bulb straight out of the socket and push in the new bulb.
+5. Carefully pull bulb straight out of the socket and push in the new bulb.